 Fun, Historical, and Interesting Facts About the Cosmos

-- Cosmos is also native to Mexico and was revered by Aztecs for both its ornamental and medicinal properties.
+- Cosmos is also native to Mexico and was revered by the Aztecs for both its ornamental and medicinal properties.

 - Historically, Cosmos roots have been utilized in some traditional medicines and are believed to have healing properties.